Democratic strategists nudge silent Biden to address Reade’s allegation: 'Nip this in the bud'

 "I think character assassinations don't work with Joe Biden because people come into it already knowing him and having an opinion one way or another," the official told Fox News.
 "That being said, he needs it to be 'asked and answered.'"

-Another Democratic strategist and veteran of presidential campaigns took direct aim at Biden for his handling of the accusation, saying: “I think it’s cowardly to hide behind your staffers to make the case you’re a good man who doesn’t do bad things.
-The Biden’s campaign strategy to protect their boss comes straight out of a 90’s playbook that was supposed to be outdated in the #MeToo era.”
+Another Democratic strategist and veteran of presidential campaigns took direct aim at Biden for his handling of the accusation, saying: "I think it’s cowardly to hide behind your staffers to make the case you're a good man who doesn't do bad things.
+The [Biden] campaign strategy to protect their boss comes straight out of a 90’s playbook that was supposed to be outdated in the #MeToo era."

-The strategist, who asked to remain anonymous to speak more freely, urged that “Biden has to go on television and say, ‘I didn’t do this.’
-Then deal with the hard questions that follow ... and weather Trump's attacks.
-That’s what leadership looks like.
-The campaign is no better than the bad guys when it puts winning over what’s right.”
+The strategist, who asked to remain anonymous to speak more freely, urged: "Biden has to go on television and say, 'I didn't do this.'
+Then, deal with the hard questions that follow... and weather Trump's attacks.
+That's what leadership looks like.
+The campaign is no better than the bad guys when it puts winning over what’s right."

 A female strategist and veteran of Democratic presidential campaigns went even further: "I think he's in deep trouble because this is not going away."

-The operative, who also asked for anonymity, said that “personally I think he should stand aside, but I know he’s not going to do that.
-So I think that he needs to address it.”
+The operative, who also asked for anonymity, said: "personally, I think he should stand aside, but I know he’s not going to do that.
+So I think that he needs to address it."

 But a longtime Democratic consultant disagreed.

-“I don’t think he needs to confront this head on at this point because it’s still highly questionable whether it's truthful or not,” argued the consultant, who also asked to remain anonymous.
-“I think he needs to be prepared if it continues to linger, but I don’t think we’re at a point where he needs to address it publicly.
-His campaign’s already said it’s untrue and I don’t know what more you can say.”
+"I don't think he needs to confront this head-on at this point because it's still highly questionable whether it's truthful or not," argued the consultant, who also asked to remain anonymous.
+"I think he needs to be prepared if it continues to linger, but I don't think we're at a point where he needs to address it publicly.
+His campaign's already said it's untrue and I don’t know what more you can say."

+Fox News also spoke with Democratic consultant Meredith Kelly, who said: "I do expect that Joe Biden will ultimately address this himself, and will forcefully reiterate his assertion that this isn’t true."

+Kelly, a former spokeswoman for Senate Democratic Leader Chuck Schumer who ran communications last year for Sen. Kirsten Gillibrand's presidential campaign, stressed that “the Biden campaign has been respectful of Tara Reade’s allegations and actively encouraged the press to investigate and clear his name, which is an extremely important step as we build more respect for women in the workplace."

 Reade previously had accused Biden of inappropriate touching last year before her story resurfaced in an article in The Intercept on March 24.
 Podcast host Katie Halper then interviewed Reade, which is when she made the more serious allegation that Biden, in 1993, "penetrated me with his fingers and he was kissing me at the same time and he was saying some things to me."